Academically and Intellectually Gifted (AIG) Services

 - Differentiated assignments within the regular education classroom, designed by the classroom teacher

-Opportunities for differentiation may include the following Guided reading groups and flex groups (all content areas) - Across grade level work with inquiry-based learning
+Opportunities for differentiation may include the following: Guided reading groups and flex groups (all content areas) - Across grade level work with inquiry-based learning

 - Advanced-level novel studies